ejgallego/real-world-coq/index.md

 Proofs constitute the backbone of both Mathematics and Computer Science (CS).
 Doing a mathematical proof requires domain knowledge, solid reasoning skills and applying reasoning techniques carefully step-by-step.
 It is a tedious and error-prone task.
 For this reason, computer scientists aim to develop programs for mechanizing and/or automating the proof process.
 Coq is an interactive proof assistant developed for this purpose.
 Using Coq, one can define mathematical objects or computer programs, express theorems or assertions on these entities, and mechanically check correctness of them by either interacting with Coq or automatically by using so called proof tactics depending on the availability of an applicable one.

-[//]: # It might be good to put links or references for examples.
 [//]: # We might put some Coq code here as a figure.
 Coq is an industrial-scale tool successfully used for both research and commercial purposes.
 In 2005, famous four color theorem was proven in Coq yielding a proof library as a by product with general purpose features that could be used in many settings.
 AbsInt company develops and maintains an optimized, commercially used C compiler called CompCert.
 CompCert is specified, programmed and verified in Coq, and its performance is comparable with canonical GCC compiler.